-MAJOR HAZARDS/ FALLS: There is a nasty pothole on river left on the rapid below the bridge at the Put-in.
+MAJOR HAZARDS/ FALLS: There is a nasty pothole on river left on the rapid below the bridge at the put-in known as Granny's hole (grade 5+?).
 This is however, easily avoided down the right but you wouldn't want to find yourself there by mistake.
+You can walk down and inspect this before getting on.
 Otherwise, all of the rapids/ drops are easily inspected and portaged as required.

 GENERAL DESCRIPTION: This section of the Carron is a real mix of exciting drops and short rapids that get the adrenaline flowing without ever feeling too committing.
 All of the rapids and drops are easily scouted and the river has an open and inviting feel.
 Unfortunately for the more lazy, the rapids are interspersed with some extensive flat water which can become a drag in low water, however, when at it's best they offer a welcome respite.

-Quite early on you come across one of the harder sections on the river.
+Next up you come across one of the harder sections on the river.
 Here a really nice rapid culminates in a small horseshoe shaped drop which can be very retentive.
-This is easily inspected and portaged on the left.
+This is easily inspected, protected and portaged on the left.

-Shortly after this you enter the main gorge section where the rapids are longer but generally less committing although one rapid on this section does merit a further mention.
+Shortly after this you enter Green Bridge Gorge where the rapids are longer but generally less committing although one rapid on this section does merit a further mention.
 The river funnels down a drop only a few feet wide while in a mini gorge.
 This has a very retentive hole at most water levels and often warrants extra protection.
-It is signified by the presence of a small green bridge over the river and is preceded by a nice bouncy rapid.
+It is signified by the presence of the small green bridge over the river and is preceded by a nice bouncy rapid.
 It is best inspected river left before the preceeding rapid.

 After this the river opens out again and the rapids turn more shelf-like in appearance.
+The first of these is undercut and grabby, although it may clean up at higher flows.
 All the remaining rapids run OK at most levels with the last and perhaps the most difficult, normally run down the double drop on the left.